CMPUT301-W24-T54/AttendEase/README.md

 - https://github.com/zxing/zxing - For QR Code Scanning and Generation
 - https://github.com/bumptech/glide - For URL to Image converison
-- We have also used OpenAI ChatGPT 3.5 to generate Javadocs for some of our source code
+- https://chat.openai.com/ - Used OpenAI ChatGPT 3.5 to generate Javadocs for some of our source code

 Reference Links: